-In order for the supply chain to run smoothly, the Director of Logistics must ensure that inventory levels are satisfactory and that SKUs are organized and easily accessible.
-They must also monitor standard warehousing and fulfillment procedures such as receiving, picking, and packing, for speed, efficiency, and quality of throughput.
+In order for the supply chain to run smoothly, the Director of Logistics must ensure that inventory levels are satisfactory and that SKUs are organised and easily accessible.
+They must also monitor standard warehousing and fulfilment procedures such as receiving, picking, and packing, for speed, efficiency, and quality of throughput.

-Often, businesses will utilize inventory management software (IMS) and/or a warehouse management system (WMS) to automate and simplify these functions, or partner with a 3PL like ShipBob with inventory and warehouse management capabilities.
+Often, businesses will utilise inventory management software (IMS) and/or a warehouse management system (WMS) to automate and simplify these functions, or partner with a 3PL like ShipBob with inventory and warehouse management capabilities.

 A Director of Logistics is also responsible for keeping a logistics network on-budget.
-This almost always entails continuously optimizing operations and finding effective ways to both reduce spend and enhance the customer experience.
+This almost always entails continuously optimising operations and finding effective ways to both reduce spend and enhance the customer experience.

 “We are willing to pay a premium for a premium product.
-In our initial call with the new fulfillment network, we were told that our average fulfillment cost would be around $0.15 to $0.20 higher than ShipBob.
-In actuality, our costs were around 50% higher than that of ShipBob, and the new fulfillment solution was not a superior product in the slightest.
+In our initial call with the new fulfilment network, we were told that our average fulfilment cost would be around $0.15 to $0.20 higher than ShipBob.
+In actuality, our costs were around 50% higher than that of ShipBob, and the new fulfilment solution was not a superior product in the slightest.
 They even overcharged us with billing errors.

-While many 3PLs utilize a complex pricing model that makes forecasting expenses nearly impossible, ShipBob has a clear pricing model so we know exactly what we’re going to be billed.”
+While many 3PLs utilise a complex pricing model that makes forecasting expenses nearly impossible, ShipBob has a clear pricing model so we know exactly what we’re going to be billed.”